Surge

 When the status changes to active, Surge fires a campaign.approved webhook event.
 The campaign is approved, but a number isn't ready to send production messages until it's also been attached to the campaign.
 Surge starts attaching numbers automatically as soon as the campaign goes active; the phone_number.attached_to_campaign webhook fires per number once the attachment completes.
 Wait for that event before sending real traffic from a given number.

-Step 5: Purchase a phone number
+5. Purchase a phone number

-You can buy a number while your campaign is in review — you just can't send production messages from it until two things have happened: the campaign is active, and the number has been attached to it.
+You can buy a number while your campaign is in review.
+You just can't send production messages from it until two things have happened: the campaign is active, and the number has been attached to it.
 After the campaign is approved, attachment runs automatically; you'll receive a phone_number.attached_to_campaign webhook for each number once it's ready.

 phone_number = surge.phone_numbers.purchase(